TylerKalosza/PlexPi/README.md

 Success!
 We now have access to the external hard drive at the location /mnt/media.

 ## Install Plex Media Server
-To enable the Plex Media Server repository on Ubuntu only a few terminal commands are required.
+To enable the Plex Media Server repository only a few terminal commands are required.
 From a terminal window run the following two commands:

 `echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list`